Set up states on a metric set

 Your state group now has two states.

-Close the Set Up States dialog to see the table visualization updated with green and red colors reflecting the two states (Good and Bad) for the Sales measure.
+Close the Set Up States dialog to see the table visualization updated with colors reflecting the two states (Good and Bad) for the selected measure measure.

 3. Visualizing states

-Right click on the table and use the menu option to re-visualize the table as a bar chart.
-You'll see that the bars for the Sales measure are colored green or red according to the state.
-This is achieved using state styles on a chart series.
+Right click the table and use the context menu to re-visualize as a bar chart.
+You'll see that the bars for the measure are colored according to the state.
+This is achieved using state styles on the series.

-You'll see two state styles which were automatically created based on the metric set states (Good and Bad).
+In the Look tab, under State Styles, you will see two state styles that were automatically created based on the metric set states (Good and Bad).

-Click the Good state style to edit its properties.
+Click a state style to edit its properties.
 For example, choose a new Fill color.

 4.1.
 Comparing against a constant

-In the Configure State dialog, you can add a condition that compares your measure (e.g., Sales) against a constant numeric value as follows.
+In the Configure State dialog, you can add a condition that compares your measure against a constant numeric value.